-The Ph.D./BTS program is a hybrid, borrowing some of the best elements from North American, British, and German doctoral models.
+The Program is a hybrid, borrowing some of the best elements from North American, British, and German doctoral models.
 Formal courses are minimal, with emphasis placed on guided research and independent study.
-With only six students admitted each year, the program facilitates close peer relationships as well as enabling professors to devote considerable time to mentoring students.
-Each student will be provided a full tuition scholarship for as long as they remain in the program.
-Students will pay no tuition fees for any Wheaton course recommended by the student's mentor and approved by the program director as important for the student's program.
+With only six students admitted each year, the Program facilitates close peer relationships as well as enabling professors to devote considerable time to mentoring students.
+Each student is provided a full tuition scholarship for as long as they remain in the Program.
+Students pay no tuition for any Wheaton course recommended by the student's supervisor and approved by the Program Director as important for the student's program.
 This tuition scholarship, along with a research assistantship, enables students to devote themselves to advanced learning as fully involved community members.
-While located in the Middle West of the USA, the program exposes students to perspectives from other parts of the world through consideration of methods and results of non-western scholars and through interaction with visiting international scholars.
+While located in the Middle West of the USA, the Program exposes students to perspectives from other parts of the world through consideration of methods and results of nonwestern scholars and through interaction with visiting international scholars.

-Students will focus on either Biblical Studies or Theological Studies (the two program "fields").
+Students will focus on either Biblical Studies or Theological Studies (the two Program "fields").
 But the nature of Scripture and the theological task demands that theology be rooted in Scripture and that Scripture be interpreted theologically.
-The Wheaton Ph.D. program therefore requires that its students take a holistic approach to biblical and theological studies.
-Students will write dissertations that focus on one of the traditional areas of academic competence (Old Testament, New Testament, Systematic Theology, or Historical Theology; these disciplines are the student's "concentration").
-But the entire program requires integration between the fields of biblical studies and theology.
-In order to facilitate this integration, students in the Wheaton Ph.D. program will write dissertations that are distinctly theological in nature.
+The Program therefore requires that its students take a holistic approach to biblical and theological studies.
+Students will write dissertations that focus on one of the traditional areas of academic competence (Old Testament, New Testament, Systematic Theology, or Historical Theology; one of these disciplines will be the student's "concentration").
+But the entire Program requires integration between the fields of biblical studies and theology.
+In order to facilitate this integration, students in the Program will write dissertations that are distinctly theological in nature.
 The integrative element is not intended to detract from the level of expertise developed in the concentration, but to strengthen it.
-Students may therefore find the program more demanding than some others, but it offers the distinct advantage of a more rounded understanding.
+Students may therefore find the Program more demanding than some others, but it offers the distinct advantage of a more rounded understanding.

-The Wheaton Ph.D./BTS program is designed on a three-year, full-time model.
+The Program is designed on a three-year, full-time model.
 Students are expected to remain in residence for at least three academic years.
-Completion of the program in three years assumes strong biblical and modern language skills at the time of matriculation, exceptional masters-level work, serious preparatory thinking about a dissertation topic, and a disciplined work ethic.
+Completion of the Program in three years assumes strong biblical and modern language skills at the time of matriculation, exceptional masters-level work, serious preparatory thinking about a dissertation topic, and a disciplined work ethic.

-While an introductory course orients students to the nature of Ph.D. studies and to the particular environment of Wheaton College, at the heart of the residence course work are five Ph.D. seminars.
-At the recommendation of their mentor, students may be required to take regular graduate courses from the BTS curriculum and undergraduate courses related to their dissertation.
-In addition, as a means of fostering broader exposure to biblical and theological studies, students will take an advanced graduate course at a non-evangelical institution.
-Students will also be required to participate in the Ph.D./BTS colloquium program.
+While an introductory course orients students to the nature of Ph.D. studies and to the particular environment of Wheaton College, at the heart of the required course work are five Ph.D. seminars.
+At the recommendation of their supervisor, students may be required to take regular graduate courses from the BTS curriculum and undergraduate courses related to their dissertation.
+In addition, as a means of fostering broader exposure to biblical and theological studies, students will take an advanced graduate course at a non-evangelical institution, with the tuition cost covered by Wheaton.
 In their second or third year, students will work with a faculty member in a directed pedagogical experience.
 To ensure breadth of competence in their fields, they will also be expected to read widely enough in their chosen concentration (Biblical Studies: New Testament/Old Testament; Theological Studies: Systematic Theology/Historical Theology) so as to have an adequate foundation for teaching a variety of subjects within their disciplines.
-But the focus of the Wheaton Ph.D./BTS program is on independent research for the dissertation, conducted under the guidance of the student's mentor.
+But the focus of the Program is on independent research for the dissertation, conducted under the guidance of the student's supervisor.
 The production of an excellent and publishable quality dissertation should be the student's main goal in the program.
 Students are expected to engage in serious dissertation research from the time they matriculate.